HackYourFutureBelgium/My-Coursework-Planner/readme.md

 # Welcome to your coursework planner

-This is how you will plan and manage your coursework at CYF.
+This is how you will plan and manage your coursework at HYF.
 You will add all your work as issues to your fork of this repository, and then use a [project board](https://github.com/orgs/HackYourFutureBelgium/projects/15/views/1) to manage your work.
 This is broadly how all technical projects are managed, so you will need lots of practice.
 Get started today.

 ## 1. How to get set up